-In the 1830s, this area was popular among settlers due to its location and easy access to Kickapoo, Salt, and Sugar Creeks, as well as its abundance of wildlife.
-In 1835, a man named Russell Post established a settlement called Postville and four years later, it had grown enough to become the Logan County seat in 1839.
+In the 1830s, this area was popular among settlers due to its location and easy access to Kickapoo, Salt, and Sugar Creeks and its abundance of wildlife.
+In 1835, a man named Russell Post established a settlement called Postville, and four years later, it had grown enough to become the Logan County seat in 1839.
 A simple frame courthouse was built in the Federal style in 1840.
-When it opened it housed offices for the sheriff, coroner, recorder, surveyor, county clerk, commissioners, and justice of the peace.
+When it opened, it housed offices for the sheriff, coroner, recorder, surveyor, county clerk, commissioners, and justice of the peace.
 Citizens came to the new courthouse to pay taxes, register their deeds, list strayed livestock, and conduct legal business with the circuit court.

 In 1848, Postville lost the county seat to Mt.
-Pulaski, 11 miles to the southeast and Postville began to decline.
+Pulaski, 11 miles to the southeast, and Postville declined.
 However, when the Chicago and Alton Railroad came through in 1853, the tracks were located about a mile east of Postville.
 In no time, a new community sprang up in the vicinity of the railroad.

 The first public sale of lots in Lincoln was held on August 29, 1853.
 Abraham Lincoln rode the train from Springfield, along with numerous prospective buyers.
-At the sale, 90 lots, ranging from $40 to $150 were bought by new prospective residents.
-The new town of Lincoln thrived, soon encompassing the old site of Postville and in 1855, Lincoln gained the county seat back from Mt.
+At the sale, 90 lots, ranging from $40 to $150, were bought by new prospective residents.
+The new town of Lincoln thrived, soon encompassing the old site of Postville, and in 1855, Lincoln gained the county seat back from Mt.
 Pulaski.
 A new courthouse was built in 1858.
-The old Postville Courthouse was sold for $300 to a man named Solomon Kahn, who used the building briefly as a store and later as a post office.
+The old Postville Courthouse was sold for $300 to Solomon Kahn, who used the building briefly as a store and later as a post office.
 As decades passed, the old courthouse was used as a private home.

 In 1877, the Illinois Asylum for Feeble-Minded Children was established in Lincoln.
-The large Victorian Gothic Revival building, located on 40 acres and became one of the city’s largest employers.
-Over the years, a number of buildings were added in the Georgian and Tudor styles of architecture and the school became a self-reliant facility, with its own power plant, farm, kitchen, bakery, hospital, nursing school, greenhouses, fire department, and jail.
+The large Victorian Gothic Revival building, located on 40 acres, became one of the city’s largest employers.
+Over the years, several buildings were added in the Georgian and Tudor styles of architecture.
+The school became a self-reliant facility, with its power plant, farm, kitchen, bakery, hospital, nursing school, greenhouses, fire department, and jail.
 At various times, the residents made mattresses, shoes, and brooms.
 Others worked at caring for other residents, campus upkeep, and worked in the laundry.
-During the Great Depression, many of those housed at the facility were said to have not been developmentally disabled, but were just poor and were committed.
+During the Great Depression, many of those housed at the facility were not developmentally disabled but were just poor and committed.

 The institution changed its name to the Lincoln State School in 1954, at which time it was becoming extremely overcrowded, housing as many as 5,700 residents.
-In the next years, resident numbers dropped and by 1971, the facility housed 2,600 residents.
+In the following years, resident numbers dropped, and by 1971, the facility housed 2,600 residents.
 Its name changed to the Lincoln Developmental Center in 1975.
 In 1978, the farm annex was closed and became home to the Lincoln Correctional Center.

 By the year 2000, the Lincoln Developmental Center was called home to just 383 residents with a staff of 698.
-It was closed in 2002 by Governor George Ryan amidst reports of abuse, neglect and preventable deaths.
+It was closed in 2002 by Governor George Ryan amidst reports of abuse, neglect, and preventable deaths.
 As a basis for his determination, he cited four safety-related incidents involving patients.
-Employee and parent groups said the incidents were minor and not typical of this kind of institution and did not constitute life-threatening conditions.
+Employee and parent groups said the incidents were minor and not typical of this institution and did not constitute life-threatening conditions.
 They took their case to court to keep the facility open but lost in September 2002.
-Since that time, the old facilities have sat vacant except for usage for training purposes by the state police and by the correctional facility.
+Since then, the old facilities have sat vacant except for usage for training purposes by the state police and the correctional facility.

 Farming was the initial basis of Lincoln’s economy; however, that changed when coal mines began to be built in the area.
-Before long, numerous new businesses were providing hardware, building materials, food and professional services sprouted up in the community.
+Before long, numerous new businesses that provided hardware, building materials, food, and professional services sprouted up in the community.

 The main road in Logan County, originally called the Springfield Stage Road, paralleling the railroad alignment, became State Route 4 in 1918.
-In 1926, it became Route 66, bringing with it auto courts, restaurants and service stations to the community.
+In 1926, it became Route 66, bringing auto courts, restaurants, and service stations to the community.

 After dismantling the old courthouse, Henry Ford donated the block, to be used as a park, to the Logan County Historical Society.
-However, for two decades the block stood empty.
-During Lincoln’s centennial in 1953, the city of Lincoln presented the block to the State of Illinois, as the first step in creating a Lincoln memorial.
-The state soon began construction of a replica courthouse on the original site and in 1956 a local museum collection was installed on the first floor.
+However, for two decades, the block stood empty.
+During Lincoln’s centennial in 1953, the city of Lincoln presented the block to the State of Illinois as the first step in creating a Lincoln memorial.
+The state soon began constructing a replica courthouse on the original site, and in 1956 a local museum collection was installed on the first floor.
 The second floor was furnished as a mid-19th-century courtroom and offices.
 Today, it is the Postville Courthouse State Historic Site located at 914 Fifth Street.

 The century-old Logan County Courthouse sits on the square in downtown Lincoln, surrounded by stores and restaurants that speak of its vintage past.
 The old courthouse is one of the few historic courthouses in the state that is still being used for its intended purposes.
 Be sure to check out the number of repainted old advertising and murals on Lincoln’s downtown buildings.